Spin stiffness and resilience phase transition in a noisy toric-rotor code: Phase transition in noisy toric-rotor code

 Unlike qubit systems, where errors are typically discrete, the phase variable \(\Theta\) in rotor systems is continuous, so that any nonzero value of \(\Theta\) constitutes an error.
 However, different phase shifts do not occur with equal probability.
 We assume that each rotor independently experiences a \(Z\)-type error distributed according to a probability density \(P(\Theta)\).
 Since small phase errors are much more likely than large phase errors (i.e., those close to \(\pi\)), the von Mises probability distribution \cite{Vuillot2024} provides a physically appropriate model for continuous phase noise and takes the form:

-where \(I_0(\sigma)\) is the normalization factor and denotes the modified Bessel function of the first kind of order zero.
-This distribution is well suited for modeling phase errors in rotor-based codes because it respects the periodicity of the phase variable \(\Theta\) and reduces to a Gaussian distribution in the limit of small \(\Theta\).
+where \(I_0(1/\sigma)\) denotes the modified Bessel function of the first kind of order zero, which appears in the normalization factor.
+This distribution is well suited for modeling phase errors in rotor-based codes because it respects the periodicity of the phase variable \(\Theta\) and reduces to a Gaussian distribution in the limit of small $\sigma$ and correspondingly small $\Theta$.

 We now assume that the initial state of the system is \(\rho_0 = \ket{\Psi_{0,0}}\bra{\Psi_{0,0}}\).
 Applying noise to the system is described by a quantum channel in the following Kraus representation: